Belvin History, Family Crest & Coats of Arms

 Early Origins of the Belvin family

 The surname Belvin was first found in Westphalia, where the name Belven made a great early contribution to the feudal society of early Europe.
 The name Belven became prominent in local affairs and branched into many houses where family members continued to play important roles in the savage tribal and national conflicts which erupted as each group vied for enhanced power and status in an ever changing territorial profile.

 Early History of the Belvin family

-Another 122 words (9 lines of text) are included under the topic Early Belvin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Belvin research.
+Another 77 words (6 lines of text) are included under the topic Early Belvin History in all our PDF Extended History products and printed products wherever possible.

 Belvin Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Belvin include Belven, Bellven, Belvenn, Bellvenn, Bellvens, Belvens, Belver, Bellver, Belvers, Bellvers, Belvel, Bellvel, Belvele, Bellvele, Balven, Balver, Balvel, Balvele, Baelven, Baelver, Baelvel and many more.